scando1993/thingsboard.github.io/docs/user-guide/integrations/azure-event-hub.md

 * TOC
 {:toc}

-Azure Event Hub Integration allows to stream data from Azure Event Hub to ThingsBoard and converts device payloads to the ThingsBoard format.
+Azure Event Hub Integration allows to stream data from Azure Event Hub to Pacificsoft and converts device payloads to the Pacificsoft format.

  ![image](/images/user-guide/integrations/azure-event-hub-integration.svg)